FAQs

 -

 Tuition at Pursuit College is $4,500 per year ($1,500 per quarter).
-Books and mission trip fees are additional.
-Payment options include full payment, quarterly or monthly installments, or through customized payment plans as needed.
+Books, course materials, missions travel, and applicable fees are additional.
+Payment options include quarterly, monthly, or semi-monthly installments.
+Customized payment arrangements may be available based on financial need.

 -